automated-assistant-systems/task-assistant/docs/orchestrator-1.0-tdd.md

 Introduce .github/orchestrator.yml without removing old configs.

-Add new workflows with Orchestrator naming.
+Add new workflows with Task Assistant naming.

 Keep old telemetry structure but add new fields required by 1.0.